 Irish moss can hold 30 times its weight in water.
 This property makes Irish moss an excellent remedy for respiratory and digestive complaints.
 Irish moss is an expectorant, which makes it useful in the treatment of lung conditions such as irritating coughs, bronchitis and other breathing problems.
 Always soak in water before use!

 The plant contains a high nutrient content and is rich in minerals including iodine and sulphur.
 Irish moss is used to protect the digestive system.
 It helps prevent vomiting and acts quickly to sooth peptic ulcers and inflammation of the urinary system.
 It is used to treat constipation due to its high fiber content.
 Irish moss also helps treat and prevent diarrhea.

 The dried herb is best made into a decoction or tea.
 Steep half an ounce of the herb in cold water for 15 minutes and then boil it for 10-15 minutes in 3 pints of water (or milk).
 Strain and add licorice, lemon, ginger, cinnamon, cocoa, or honey.
 Take freely as needed throughout the day.

-In recent history, the primary use of Irish Moss as a healing herb, was in helping speed recovery from debilitating illness, especially T.B. and pneumonia.
+The primary use of Irish moss as a healing herb is in helping speed recovery from debilitating illness, especially T.B. and pneumonia.

-Research has shown that Irish Moss has anti-viral properties and may be useful in treating influenza and the mumps.
-Studies support the herb’s value in treating ulcers and reports say that Irish Moss can be considered an anti-coagulant (blood thinner).
+Research has shown that Irish moss has anti-viral properties and may be useful in treating influenza and the mumps.
+Studies support the herb’s value in treating ulcers and reports say that Irish moss can be considered an anti-coagulant (blood thinner).

 * Because of its blood-thinning properties, Irish Moss should not be used by those taking anticoagulant medications.
 Because of its iodine content, those with thyroid problems or on thyroid medication should avoid the herb.
 Always consult with a doctor before taking any herbal remedies.